smlindauer/open-model-manager-resources/README.md

 * create container base images for Python2, Python3 and R models using a Python script

 ## Samples
-The [samples folder](samples/) contains two sample models for Python and R.
+The [samples folder](samples/) contains sample models for Python and R language models.

 ## Tutorials
-The [tutorials folder](tutorials/) contains examples for how to prepare scoring scripts for model containerization.
+The [tutorials folder](tutorials/) contains example models, data, and scripts associated with the Model Manager Quick-Start Tutorial.

 ## Contributing
 We welcome your contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.